-ANTHROPOLOGY (1-3 CRS.)
+ANT490 Selected Topics in Anthropology (1-3 crs.)

 Opportunity to offer courses in areas of departmental major interest not covered by the regular courses.

-Art (ART)
+Art and Design (ART)

-ART101 ART APPRECIATION (3 CRS.)
+ART101 Art Appreciation (3 crs.)

 Introduction to the visual arts emphasizing major historical artistic movements, the elements of art, and the media of art.
 Attention given to multicultural and gender contributions in the areas of fine arts, crafts, and the applied arts.

-ART110 BASIC DRAWING (3 CRS.)
+ART110 Basic Drawing (3 crs.)

 Fundamental course including experiences in drawing from the still-life, the environment, and the human figure.
 Stresses visual perception, the development of eye-hand coordination, sensitivity to a variety of drawing materials, and an introduction to the basic principles of perspective.
 Descriptive and expressive approaches to drawing will be explored.

-ART210 DRAWING II (3 CRS.)
+ART210 Drawing II (3 crs.)

 Studio course to develop advanced value rendering skills and an increased awareness of the principles of light and shadow.
 Experimental and contemporary drawing approaches are introduced.
 A diverse range of media in black-and-white will be explored; color will be included.
 A portfolio, which represents an investigation of self-expression and experimentation, is an outcome and a requirement.
 Prerequisite: ART110.
-(Offered in spring only.)

-ART211 FIGURE DRAWING (3 CRS.)
+ART211 Figure Drawing (3 crs.)

 Directed at analyzing the human form and its structure.
 A variety of drawing media and drawing approaches are used to address anatomy, texture, space, and the principles of light and shadow.
 Exploration of the relationship between the figure and the environment and the development of figurative imagery, which is descriptive and expressive, will be included.
 Prerequisite: ART110.
-(Offered even years, fall only.)

-ART215 COLOR AND TWO-DIMENSIONAL DESIGN (3 CRS.)
+ART215 Color and Two-Dimensional Design (3 crs.)